Steller's sea eagle: Vagrancy

 A single individual has been moving around North America, having first been seen on August 30, 2020, near Denali National Park in Alaska.
 Subsequently, a Steller's sea eagle was photographed in Victoria, TX, not long after a winter storm blew into the state.
 This sighting has been verified by the Texas Bird Records Committee and is presumed to be the same individual as seen in Denali, though the photos are not sufficient to establish this identity.
 This was the first record of the species in the contiguous United States.
 The sea eagle was then confirmed in several locations in New Brunswick, Quebec, and Nova Scotia throughout the summer and into November.
 In December, it was spotted on the Taunton River in Massachusetts and then moved north to the Maine coast (Georgetown, Boothbay, and Pemaquid).
-More recently, it was seen on the east side on Newfoundland on April 22, 2022.
-In early 2023, this individual was spotted again in Maine along the shores of Georgetown.
+More recently, it was seen on the east side on Newfoundland on April 22, 2022, and in early 2023 was spotted in Maine along the shores of Georgetown, before returning to Newfoundland and staying on the island year-round ever since.
 Marks on the wing indicate that all these sightings are of the same individual.
 This bird has been nicknamed "Stella" and garnered significant attention from birders, who boosted the local economy when traveling to see it.

-Beginning in the spring of 2024 in Newfoundland, a Steller's sea eagle was reported constructing a nest.
+Beginning in the spring of 2024 in Newfoundland, the Steller's sea eagle was reported to be showing nesting behaviour, and has been aggressive and hostile towards bald eagles nesting nearby.